Satshabad/theBooklistr-website/README.md

 theBooklistr-website
 =================================

-This is the source code for www.thebooklistr.com. if you would like to contribute, send a message to one of the commiters.
+This is the source code for www.thebooklistr.com.
+If you would like to contribute, send a message to one of the commiters.